How to Choose the Right Blanket

 Durability: Soapstone is a natural stone that is highly resistant to heat and stains.
 It can develop a patina over time, adding character.

-Cons: Can scratch and dent, limited color options.
+Cons: Can scratch and dent, and there are limited color options.

 9. Butcher Block